N3WWN/vagrant_deployment_guide/README.md

   - Perform your chosen "All" method above
   - Edit Vagrantfile, adding the information shown in the next section for the Azure provider
   - `vagrant up --provider=azure`
-- Google
+- VMWare
   - Perform your chosen "All" method above
-  - Edit Vagrantfile, adding the information shown in the next section for the Google provider
+  - Edit Vagrantfile, adding the information shown in the next section for the VMWare Desktop provider
-  - `vagrant up --provider=google`
+  - `vagrant up --provider=vmware_desktop`

 ## Configuration